aratinau/api-platform3/README.md

 ### Association Override

+override a relationship mapping defined by the mapped superclass

     Things to note:
       - The "association override" specifies the overrides base on the property name.
       - This feature is available for all kind of associations.
 (OneToOne, OneToMany, ManyToOne, ManyToMany)